oskariorg/oskari-docs/md/documentation/development/oskari-git-process.md

     # checkout to branch that should have the version updated
     git checkout {branch}

-    # Edit the version number on src/oskari.js
+    # Edit the version number on package.json
-    nano src/oskari.js
+    nano package.json

-    # rebuild the core (writes a new version of bundles/bundle.js)
-    cd tools
-    npm run core

     # Commit the changes to Git
-    cd ..
     git add .
     git commit -m 'Bump version'
     git push